dumbprism/Tremis/Tremis Docs/Introduction.md

 # Introduction

 This section consists of what led to the idea of creating Tremis and also how is it different from relational databases.
+The following sections will contain what are the commands, the idea behind building them and how to use them as well

 ---